Fertile Ground

 -

-The project’s focus was to work with an interdisciplinary team of collaborators: farmers, chefs, nutritionists, doctors, architects, engineers, and artists to bring awareness around the civic issue of food insecurity.
+The project’s focus was to work with an interdisciplinary team of collaborators: farmers, chefs, nutritionists, architects, engineers, and artists to bring awareness around the civic issue of food insecurity.

 -